Artboard-25

 she/her

-Sophia Allen is a student on summer break from The University of Alabama, pursuing her Bachelor of Science in Education.
+Sophia Marie Allen is a student on summer break from The University of Alabama, pursuing her Bachelor of Science in Education.
 She currently works at The Dance Centre, teaching ballet, jazz, and tap to students from ages 18 months to 7 years.
 You may have seen her on stage last as "Elaine Harper" (Arsenic and Old Lace) in February of 2026.
-Sophia is thankful for every opportunity to be on stage and treasures all of the wonderful relationships theatre brings.
-She is thankful for those closest to her who continue to encourage her to do what she loves.
+Sophia is grateful for every opportunity to be on stage and treasures all of the wonderful relationships theatre brings.
+She thanks those closest to her who continue to encourage her to do what she loves.

 *